TheKnightCoder/Ansible-Networking/README.md

 Templating is the most important thing to know when automating network config, thankfully it can also be the simplest.

-A Jinja2 template is just a regular text file with a twist, it contains special notations which will be replaced with a variable.
+A Jinja2 template is just a regular text file with a twist, it uses special notations which are then replaced with a variables.
 Jinja2 variables have the following notation `{{ foo }}`.
 When the template is processed to produce an output text file, it will replace all `{{ foo }}` with the actual 'foo' variable defined in Ansible. (foo may be replaced with any variable name).

 A lot can be accomplished with the above information however Jinja2 is capable of much more with its ability to use for loops, if statements, filters and inheritance.
 The [Jinja2 documentation](http://jinja.pocoo.org/docs/2.10/) is very well written and can be used to learn how to implement these concepts.